MicrosoftDocs/powerapps-docs/powerapps-docs/user/grid-filters.md

 When you filter on a lookup column, you can select from a list of rows to filter by rather than manually typing in the data.
 For example, on a **Primary Contact** lookup column, you can select the contact name from the list of rows to filter by.

 The filter on a lookup column helps you complete the search by suggesting results inline.
-These results are based the entity being looked up and will include all rows with no filter.
+These results are based the table being looked up and will include all rows with no filter.

    > [!div class="mx-imgBorder"]
    > ![Lookup filtering](media/lookup-filter.png "Lookup filtering")